Skip to main content

 • Have an MX record for your domain, so you're able to accept responses.

-• Set up an SPF record for your domain.
+• Check the SPF, DMARC and DKIM record for your domain.

 • Check to see if your sending IP address is on any blacklists.
 Get it off if you can.